paulfranceschi/philosophy_and_concepts/content/pages/sleeping-beauty.md

 This paper presents a novel approach to resolving the Sleeping Beauty problem by drawing an analogy with a hypothetical "hyper-entanglement urn."

+## The Hyper-Entanglement Urn:
+I begin by introducing a thought experiment involving an urn containing red and green balls.
+Some red balls are hyper-entangled with green balls, meaning that removing a red ball also removes its entangled green counterpart, and vice versa.
+This urn serves as an analogy for understanding the Sleeping Beauty problem, highlighting the unique properties of hyper-entangled objects.

 ## The Sleeping Beauty Problem:

 <img align="right" width="50%" src="/images/sleeping-beauty.jpg" style="margin-left: 20px;">